ac-asks/Monash-SeekerSpace/Presentation/Speech.md

     2. The coppers win by approaching within 1m of a robber and 'catching' them
     3. Robbers win by eluding the coppers for the given time limit

-The technologies we've been using are google api, bootstrap, javascript modules express and node.js, git.
+The technologies we've been using are HTML5 google maps api, bootstrap, javascript modules express and node.js, git.

 Languages: HTML, CSS, Javascript